hackbinghamton/CloudComputingWorkshop/Serverless/BuildingAServerlessWebsite.md

 4. **Disable** block all public access, since we're only working with two files that need to be public anyways.
 5. Finish creation, and upload the website.html and fridge.png files provided in this directory of the repository, granting public read access to both of them.
+6. Go to `fridge.png`'s properties, and update its metadata so that the `Content-Type` is "image/png".

 ## Creating a Lambda Function